A list of 89 novels about fairies

 The Mysteries by Lisa Tuttle

-Blending themes of ancient myths, contemporary loss, and the thin boundary between reality and fantasy, the story delves into the intricate interplay between personal relationships and mystical experience.
+Blending ancient myths, contemporary loss, and the boundary between reality and fantasy, it explores relationships and mysticism.

-The novel highlights how deeply-held beliefs and folklore shape human perception and the understanding of existence.
+The novel highlights how beliefs and folklore shape perception and understanding of existence.

 67. 67